10usr/container_workshop/lab4.md

 **Root namespace**

 The root namespace is for official images.
-They are put there by ., but they are generally authored and maintained by third parties.
+They are put there by .???, but they are generally authored and maintained by third parties.

 Those images include:
 -   Small, "swiss-army-knife" images like busybox.
 -   Distro images to be used as bases for your builds, like ubuntu, fedora...
 -   Ready-to-use components and services, like redis, postgresql...
 User namespace

-The user namespace holds images for Docker Hub users and organizations.
+The user namespace holds images for Docker Hub users and organizations.\
 For example:

 `hcscompany/clock`